 A guardian ad litem is an individual who is appointed by the court to conduct an investigation in a custody case where the parties cannot reach an agreement.
 The guardian ad litem will conduct an investigation and make a recommendation to the court about what they believe is in the best interest of the children.

 Typically, the attorneys who represent the parties will discuss different people who can serve as a guardian ad litem.
 Then they will submit a consent order to the judge asking them to appoint the guardian.
-If the parties either do not agree that a guardian ad litem is needed or cannot agree on a specific person to serve as the guardian, then the judge will decide.
+If the parties either do not agree that a guardian ad litem is needed or cannot agree on a specific person to serve as the guardian, the judge will decide for them.

 It is possible for a guardian ad litem to be removed or changed, but this is usually not recommended.
 Typically, if a party asks for a new guardian, the judge is going to perceive it as the party being disgruntled by the recommendation and will most likely not approve the request.